Rites for a New World

 Xueting Chen, YOU!
 Where Do You Seek Medical Care?

-Xueting’s haunting fog-based installation, YOU!
-Where Do You Seek Medical Care? is inspired by traditional mist therapy and spiritual healing practices.
-Combining scent, sound, and ephemeral materials, Xueting’s work meditates on ecological memory, breath, and bodily fragility in the face of systemic violence and environmental collapse.
+YOU!
+Where Do You Seek Medical Care?, draws from fragmented childhood memories of health checks and explores how we might care for the spirit in an all-too-real present.
+Combining visuals, scent, and ephemeral materials, Xueting’s work meditates on ecological memory, breath, and bodily fragility in the face of systemic violence and environmental collapse.

 Xueting Chen (China) is a London-based interdisciplinary artist.
 Her practice inhabits the fragile boundary between structure and collapse, between the spiritual and the industrial.
 Drawing from a background in both civil engineering and fine art, she creates sculptural installations that mimic, interrupt, or mourn systems of construction, decay, and transformation.